PedroZaffalon/Interference-Graphs-Dataset/readme.md

-# PBQP Graphs Dataset
+# Interference Graphs Dataset
 ---
-#### A PBQP interference graph dataset for machine learning models to solve register allocation.
+#### A Interference interference graph dataset for machine learning models to solve register allocation.

 This dataset contains 5889 code files, or 24688 functions interference graphs.
 This dataset is organized as follows: